-On the due date (or before), you must upload an electronic version of the research report (in .doc or .docx format) to E-Learning (http://lss.at.ufl.edu), where it will be run through Turnitin, a plagiarism detection program.
+On the due date (or before), you must upload an electronic version of the research report (in .doc or .docx format) to E-Learning (http://lss.at.ufl.edu), where it will be run through Turnitin.
 If there is any evidence of plagiarism, you forfeit credit towards the 4000-word writing requirement, receive a grade of zero for the assignment, and be reported to Student Judicial Affairs.